Bird-Watching in Boulder

 The Boulder branch of the Colorado Birding Trail (which is actually a network of many trails across the state) is called the Flatirons Trail.
 It lists 19 individual bird-watching sites in the Boulder area.
 Here are a few recommended highlights.

-Please remember to stay on trails, don't feed the birds or wildlife and follow these Mountain Manners to tread lightly.
+Please remember to stay on trails, don't feed the birds or wildlife and follow these Leave No Trace principles to tread lightly.

 There are some 24 ponds between these two preserves, which are located a half-mile apart in northeast Boulder.
 Lesser traveled than some of Boulder’s more mountainous hikes, these quieter sanctuaries are perfect for bird-watching, with swaying cottonwood trees, lush grasses and teeming wetlands.
 Sawhill Ponds even has strategically located bird blinds for viewers.
 And near the Walden Ponds parking area, a walkway at Cottonwood Marsh gives visitors an inside look at tree swallows in nest boxes.
 You may see osprey, Eastern screech owls, great horned owls, cormorants, bald eagles, bitterns and herons, wood ducks and Eastern kingbirds, among many other species — and this is the only known nesting spot for the least bittern in Colorado.